bharathbettagere/mywebpage/_pages/about.md

 ![img](https://bnbharath.files.wordpress.com/2020/06/img_1282.jpg?w=200)

+**Will be lecturing at AISS at IIIT Delhi in July.
+More on this soon.**
 **Amit Malaghan joined our group as JRF.
 Welcome Amit!**
+**Our paper (with Shashank, undergrad at IIT Dharwad) was presented in ICASSP 2023 in Greece.
+Congratulations Shashank!**

 **Donate to the Electrical engineering department research (student).
 See http://iitdh.ac.in/electrical.php for more details.**